 A chair of examiners must be appointed or nominated (as necessary) by the supervisory body or nominating committee for each board of examiners within its remit (ER 5).
-The nomination should be provided to the Exams and Assessment team no later than 1 October of the academic year for which the nomination is intended (e.g. 1 October 2023 for 2023-24 academic year) (see E&A website).
+The nomination should be provided to the Student Assessments Team no later than 1 October of the academic year for which the nomination is intended (eg 1 October 2023 for 2023-24 academic year) (see SAT website).
 Any individual who does not meet the requirements for appointment as an internal examiner (see 2.4 below) will be nominated to the Proctors for approval.